 ACTION Summer Bridge Program

 During the Bridge program, students engage in a variety of daily morning and afternoon hands-on academic sessions during the weekdays that are related to science, mathematics, or education.
 Many faculty members assist with the Summer Bridge, enabling students to meet multiple instructors who they will encounter in their regular courses as they pursue their degrees.
-Students earn 3 hours of college credit for the Summer Bridge.
+Students also earn three hours of college credit for an "Introduction to Education" course during Summer Bridge.

 Some favorite hands-on sessions in the past have included: